DevExpress/dashboard-extensions/docs/dashboard-panel.md

 See [Client-Side Configuration (Global Namespaces)](https://docs.devexpress.com/Dashboard/119158/) for more information on how to configure a client part of the Web Dashboard application using the approach with global namespaces.

 ## API
-The DashboardPanelExtension class contains the following public properties that are similar to the integrated Dashboard Panel's API:
+The DashboardPanelExtension class contains the following public properties and methods that are similar to the integrated Dashboard Panel's API:

 | Property | Description |
 |--|--|